Enielen/files-and-folders/book/part4/part4.md

 <img src="../figures/4B_Graphic_1_directorytree.JPG" alt="Graphic_1" style="width: 400px; height: auto;"/>
 </center>

-The filesystem resembles an upside-down tree, with the root direcotry represented by a slash character <code>/</code> on the top; this character is the leading slash in <code>/Users/nelle</code>.
+The file system resembles an upside-down tree, with the root directory represented by a slash character <code>/</code> on the top; this character is the leading slash in <code>/Users/nelle</code>.
 Inside that directory are several other directories: bin (to store built-in programs), data (for miscellaneous data files), Users (where users’ personal directories are located), tmp (for temporary files that don’t need to be stored long-term), and so on.
 These directories are the child nodes of /, the root node.

 We know that our current working directory <code>/Users/nelle</code> is stored inside <code>/Users></code> because <code>/Users</code> is the first part of its name.
 Similarly, we know that <code>/Users</code> is stored inside the root directory <code>/</code> because its name begins with <code>/</code>.
 The subdirectories <code>/Users/nelle</code> is a child node of <code>/Users</code>, which is itself a child of <code>/</code>.